Drag and Drop table content with JavaScript

 • dropping objects only to empty cells

-• switch table content
+• switch cell content

-• switching content continuously
+• switching cell content continuously

-• overwrite table cell content with dropped element
+• overwrite TD content with dropped element

 • shift table content

-• deleting cloned div if the cloned div is dragged outside of any table
+• deleting cloned DIV if the cloned DIV is dragged outside of any table

 • enabling / disabling dragging